Mold growth after a flood is harmful to those with mold allergies.

 - Using an exhaust fan to properly vent areas also helps control moisture levels in your home.

 - When outdoors, leaves or uncut grass can be leading places for mold growth.

 Mold Management after a Flood

 If you are involved in cleaning up after a flood, be sure to wear protective equipment, such as gloves to protect your skin, and a mask to protect yourself from breathing in mold spores.
 Protective eyewear can also prevent airborne mold spores from irritating your eyes.
 Remove moisture from your home using fans and dehumidifiers.

 If your house or car floods, it is important to dry them out as quickly as possible to prevent mold growth.
-Mold can begin developing within 24-48 hours; it’s essential to clean and dry items and monitor them for mold growth.
-Get rid of any moldy objects, including furniture, carpet, and drywall, and call in professionals if further mold remediation steps need to be taken in your home.
+Mold can begin developing within 24-48 hours; it’s essential to clean and dry items and monitor them for growth.
+Get rid of any moldy objects, including furniture, carpet, and drywall, and call in professionals who can properly follow mold remediation steps that may need to be taken in your home.

 If you experience any of the above symptoms and would like to be tested for mold allergies, contact our offices to schedule an allergy test appointment.